chepceline/Akan-names/README.md

 ## **Akan Names** by Damaris Chepchirchir
-The title of this project is Akan names or Akan names generator
+The title of this project is Akan names or Akan names generator Here is a link to my git hub page https://chepceline.github.io/Akan-names/
 ## Description

 This project is a web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.